 James didn't know how long his second seizure had lasted.
-He had stared at the ceiling the entire time, unable to take control of his body, only stand by and feel his body jerk about violently.
+He had stared at the ceiling the entire time, unable to take control of his body, only lay there hopelessly and feel his body jerk about violently.
 He could feel his tears pushing through the corners of his eyes once more at the pain.
 Then he could see nothing but black, but he didn't believe he had closed his eyes either.
 They had rolled into the back of his head, and as far as James knew, he mentally blacked out.

-When he felt his senses completely return, he found that he was able to pull himself along the wooden floor of his bedroom and to his nightstand where his elixir was sitting.
-His weak fingers fumbled for the bottle, and when they grabbed their hold, he tugged his hand off the nightstand, letting gravity do the rest of the work.
+When he felt his senses completely return, he found that he was able to pull himself along the wooden floor of his bedroom and to his nightstand where his elixir was.
+His weak fingers fumbled for the bottle, and when they grabbed hold, he tugged his hand off the nightstand, letting gravity do the rest of the work.
 He took a large sip and felt partly rejuvenated after that.

 When they arrived at the station after swiftly running through the wall and onto platform 9 and 3/4, James ditched his parents in search of his friends.
-He saw Ron and Hermione with Rose and Hugo migrating their way over towards his parents.
+He saw Ron and Hermione with Rose and Hugo migrating their way toward his parents.
 He waved to them and continued to search for Lorcan and Norah.
-He found them standing with their own parents, the adults in pleasant chatter and Lorcan and Norah swapping summer stories.
+He found them standing with their parents, the adults in pleasant chatter and Lorcan and Norah swapping summer stories.

 “You little bleeder!”
 Lorcan blurted while wrestling James off of his back, Norah Longbottom giggling off to the side.
 James eventually let go of his friend and hopped down from his back so they could share a proper brotherly hug.

-“Nice to see you too, Lore!” beamed James.
+“Nice to see you, too, Lore!” beamed James.
 Lorcan rolled his eyes, and James moved onto Norah.
 He engulfed the girl into his arms with a cheerful grin.
 “Looking beautiful as ever, Norah.”

 “Thanks, James,” she grinned.

 Today Lorcan had his light blonde hair in a wavy mess with a braid behind his left ear where a small feather was tucked into the bottom of the braid.

 With pale skin and light hair, Lorcan had piercing blue eyes to complete the package.
 They stood out behind his pale features, sparkling with his enthusiasm for life and whatever mischief he held.
 But Lorcan was also tall and broad, a beater's build.

 “You've got my word on that, Jamie.
-Epilepsy won't stop me from whooping your butt or pranking you in the middle of the night!" shouted Lorcan as he wrapped an arm around his neck and brought James bending forward.
+Epilepsy won't stop me from whooping your butt or pranking you in the middle of the night!” teased Lorcan as he wrapped an arm around his neck and brought James bending forward.
 He gave James a noogie as he laughed, James trying to shove him off.
 But he appreciated the gesture from his friend and only smiled in return.

 “Good.
-That's what I want to hear,” replied James, pleased no matter how badly he didn't want to be pranked by Lorcan.
+That's what I want to hear,” replied James, pleased, no matter how badly he didn't want to be pranked by Lorcan.
 Lorcan was a brilliant prankster, so good that James wondered how he wasn't a Weasley because of it.
-Of course, James never liked it when he awoke with chocolate frogs bouncing all over him in the middle of the night or found his boxers strung from the lighting fixtures of the Gryffindor common room, permanently stuck there for months at a time, but he did enjoy their playful games.
+Of course, James never liked it when he awoke with chocolate frogs bouncing all over him in the middle of the night or found his boxers strung from the light fixtures of the Gryffindor common room, permanently stuck there for months at a time, but he did enjoy their playful games.
 It was always a competition to see who could best the other.

 “Oi,” Lorcan began quickly, “and congrats on Head Boy.
 You and Norah better not give the lot of us detentions.
 And I'll just give you a heads up.
 Why don't you leave that Heads meeting a little early on the train?”

-Norah seemed just as confused as she asked with a roll of the eyes.
-"What are you going to do now?”
+Norah seemed just as confused as she asked with a roll of the eye.
+“What are you going to do now?”

 “That's all fine, Lorcan,” James laughed under his breath.
 He found it odd and exactly in Lorcan's character to not bomb the two of them because it would only irritate Lorcan himself.
 “But make sure you plan it out well enough so that it doesn't look as if I've bombed the compartment.
 Really, first day as Head Boy on the job, and I would prefer not to make Professor Clearwater regret the decision.
-If I leave and the next minute it's bombed, it only makes sense for people to believe Noah and I did it.”
+If I leave and the next minute it's bombed, it only makes sense for people to believe Norah and I did it.”

 James released a large breath and gave his father a half-hug.
 He didn't wish to part on bad terms with his father, no matter how badly he wanted to remind Harry that he wasn't a baby, so he merely nodded.
 He found that he wasn't truly listening to the advice his parents gave him as he hugged the both of them and said their farewells.
-He could handle himself fine, and he didn't need to be reminded of his differences anymore.
+He could handle himself just fine, and he didn't need to be reminded of his differences anymore.